Rutgers University Department of Physics and Astronomy

 This course focuses on the historical foundations of astronomy and on our own and other solar systems.
 The study of phenomena in the sky led to an increasingly detailed picture of the universe and to the development of science as we know it.
 Astronomers today have a detailed knowledge of the planets, moons, and minor bodies orbiting our Sun and are beginning to discover those around other stars.
 They understand the broad outlines of how these structures form and can point to where life might exist elsewhere in our solar system.
 Science is not just a static body of facts, but also the process by which those facts are discovered and then arranged into coherent models.
 We will use this process to help avoid being buried in the avalanche of facts discovered in the last 100 years.

 The textbook for both Ph 109 and 110 is The Cosmic Perspective: Fundamentals, 2nd edition by Bennett et al. (Addison-Wesley, ISBN 978-0-13-388956-7).
-Our class covers the first 7 chapters and parts of chapters 8 and 15, while Ph 110 covers the rest.
+Our class covers the first 7 chapters and parts of chapter 15, while Ph 110 covers the rest.
 The textbook is available at the Rutgers Bookstores, New Jersey Books, or on-line.
-The first edition of the book (from 2009) should also be acceptable.
+The first edition of the book (from 2009) is not too different and you should be able to do OK with it.

 We will use the i>Clicker classroom response system for in-class activities and quizzes.
 You need to buy either the original i>clicker, i>clicker+, or the second-generation i>clicker 2; we will not use any of the new features.
 Once you acquire your i>clicker, you should register it through Sakai, using the "i>licker" tab on the left-hand side of your "My Workspace".